rocky-linux/documentation/docs/guides/cms/chyrp_lite.md

 ## Installing PHP

+!!! note

+    If you are running Rocky Linux 8.x, substitute 8 next to the release in the remi package install line.

-To install PHP, we will need the Remi repository.
-To install the Remi repository run (note: if you are using Rocky Linux 8.x, substitute in 8 next to `release-` below):
+To install PHP, you will need the Remi repository.
+To install the Remi repository run:

 ```bash
 dnf install https://rpms.remirepo.net/enterprise/remi-release-9.rpm